binwang-neu/LockCoin/README.md

 ![image](https://github.com/B-doublemint/LockCoin/blob/master/response.PNG)

 PS: We use a parallel strategy to simulate multiple users and test the time required to mix coins in different numbers of users.
-If you don't want user the Multi-threaded mode，you can comment out the code in the client.go.
+Of course if you don't want user the Multi-threaded mode, you can comment out the code in the client.go.

 If you have any question, please send message to binge1638@163.com.
 Good luck.